-The term 'Collective Bargaining' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Collective Bargaining' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Collective bargaining is the labor engagement of re-negotiating the employment terms in between a group of workers and an employer.
 Such terms of employment will often cover various elements including (but not limited to) working conditions, conditions of employment, various rules pertaining to the work place, overtime pay, base pay, working hours’ times and numbers of hours, work holidays, shift length, sick leave, vacation time, health care benefits, and retirement contributions and benefits.

 Within the jurisdiction of the United States, such collective bargaining happens when the leaders of a labor union or several labor unions working in concert get together with the firm’s in question’s management team which employs the workers of the given labor union.
 A final result from this type of bargaining is termed a collective bargaining agreement.

 It sets up the regulations in the employment of the group for several years at least.
 The members of the union are the ones who pay out for the expenses of being represented with the union dues which they contribute to the organization and its endeavors.
 The process of bargaining collectively can revolve around nasty strikes and even employee lockouts when the two sides can not come to a mutually agreeable conclusion and deal.

 The United States has two types of labor unions.
 One exists primarily within the private sector for jobs ranging from factory workers to miners.
 The other pertains to only public sector employees, such as Federal employees and teachers.
 Per the 2015 report from the Bureau of Labor Statistics, or BLS, 11.1 percent of all American workers were represented by membership in labor unions.